Knieschmerzen - Ursachen finden und erfolgreich Behandeln

 Orthopaedics

-Our knee is one of the most heavily stressed joints in our body.
-Standing up, walking, bending, stretching – all of these activities become a pain when your knee hurts.
+The knee is one of the most heavily stressed joints in our body.
+Standing up, walking, bending, stretching – all these activities become torture when the knee hurts.
 After all, we owe our mobility, flexibility and stability to our knees.

 The entire knee joint is encased in a joint capsule.
-In the centre of the knee are two intersecting ligaments, the anterior and posterior cruciate ligaments.
+In the center of the knee are two intersecting ligaments, the anterior and posterior cruciate ligaments.
 These are largely responsible for the stability of our knee joint.
 Both the cruciate ligaments and the collateral ligaments connect the femur to the tibia.
-The two menisci (medial and lateral meniscus) also give the knee stability.
-They are located between the femur and the tibia and consist of strong fibrous cartilage.
+The two menisci (outer and inner meniscus) also give the knee stability.
+They are located between the upper and lower leg bones and consist of stronger fibrous cartilage.

 The complex structure of the knee joint means that finding the cause of knee pain can also be complex.
-Knee pain is most frequently caused by an injury to the knee or by wear and tear of the cartilage or menisci that is not visible from the outside at first.
+Knee pain is most frequently caused by an injury to the knee or by wear and tear to the cartilage or menisci that is not visible on the outside at first.
 Specialists can quickly determine the cause and treat it effectively.
-It is therefore important to consult an orthopaedic specialist or a knee specialist as soon as possible.
+It is therefore important to consult an orthopaedic specialist or knee specialist as soon as possible.

-We have summarised the diseases and causes that frequently cause knee pain.
+We have summarized the diseases and causes that frequently cause knee pain.
 You will also find treatment methods that our specialists use and recommend.

 Expertise, empathy and the best medical specialists – you will find all of this concentrated in our experts.
-Find out more about Prof Dr Jörg Holstein, the specialist for knee and hip endoprosthetics at the ETHIANUM.
+Find out more about the specialists for knee and hip endoprosthetics at the ETHIANUM.

 PROF. DR. MED.